wilrodriguez/bolt-pulp3/README.md

 #### (Bolt) Destroying the Pulp container

-The `pulp3::in_one_container::destroy` plan will destroy the Pulp-in-one-container and―optionally―all of its mounts and state data:
+The `pulp3::in_one_container::destroy` plan will destroy the Pulp-in-one-container and―optionally―its volumes and data:

-##### Destroying container, but preserving mount data (persist Pulp data)
+##### Destroying container, but preserving volumes (persists Pulp data)

 Note: This keeps all of Pulp's state (database files, pids, mirrored repo data) intact.
 If you provision another container, it will re-mount and re-use this